elixir-europe/BioHackathon-projects-2020/projects/34/README.md

  Some desired, but not mandatory, skills:

- Statistics, knowledge of biomedicine or bioinformatics, programming skills, scripting, python, R, R/Shiny, React, JavaScript, data visualization libraries such as D3 or cytoscapeJS.
+ Statistics, biomedicine or bioinformatics, programming, scripting, python, R, R/Shiny, React, JavaScript, data visualization libraries such as D3 or cytoscapeJS.

  **Everyone can join us!**